-Upon acceptance of the Dissertation Proposal, and the IRB application, the student proceeds to conduct the research articulated in the proposal.
-It is expected that the student, Dissertation Chair, and methodologist (who may also be the Chair or another member of the dissertation committee) keep in close contact whilst the research is being conducted.
+Upon acceptance of the Dissertation Proposal, and the IRB application, the candidate proceeds to conduct the research articulated in the proposal.
+It is expected that the candidate, Dissertation Chair, and other members of the committee keep in close contact whilst the research is being conducted.

-Upon completion of the research, and with guidance from the Chair, the student writes chapters that report the findings and an analysis of the findings.
-Additionally the student updates the first three sections from the Proposal (introduction, literature review, and methodology), and presents to the committee a draft document.
+Upon completion of the research, and with guidance from the Chair, the candidate writes chapters that report the findings and an analysis of the findings.
+Additionally the candidate updates the first three sections from the Proposal (introduction, literature review, and methodology), and presents to the committee a draft document.
 This document usually contains the following elements.
-The committee and student, depending upon the nature of the research, may consider other elements.
+The committee and candidate, depending upon the nature of the research, may consider other elements.

-- Introduction
+- Introduction an Overview of the Study

 - Literature Review

 - Methodology

 - Findings

-- Conclusions
+- Conclusions, Implications and Recommendations